 Knicks, minus Harrington, rally, then fall to Wizards

-WASHINGTON - As snow fell on the nation's capital yesterday, the Verizon Center hosted a pair of basketball games: Duke-Georgetown in the afternoon before a sellout crowd and Knicks-Wizards at night before a less than half-filled arena.
+WASHINGTON - As snow fell on the nation's capital Saturday, the Verizon Center hosted a pair of basketball games: Duke-Georgetown in the afternoon before a sellout crowd and Knicks-Wizards at night before an arena that was less than half-full.

 It's not hard to imagine why the first contest was more buzz-worthy.
 President Obama and Vice President Biden sat courtside for No. 7 Georgetown's 89-77 victory over No. 8 Duke; the streets around the arena an hour before the NBA game were filled with exuberant Hoyas fans sloshing about in the rare D.C. winter blast.

 None of which mattered much to the Knicks.
-The state of their union was questionable going into the game, with five key contributors attempting to play through injuries and only four able to.
+The state of their union was questionable going into the game, with five key contributors attempting to play through injuries and only four able to do so.

 "I didn't think we had our focus and energy right," said coach Mike D'Antoni, who spent the game's final minutes screaming at referee Zach Zarba, who listened impassively.
 "A little tough to play . . . the atmosphere wasn't the greatest.
 But we just didn't come out with the fire necessary."

-Said Jared Jeffries, who played all 48 minutes the day after getting an MRI and a cortisone shot in his knee to treat a bone bruise: "I think it's tough when you come out and they don't really have a crowd.
+Jared Jeffries, who played all 48 minutes the day after getting an MRI and a cortisone shot in his right knee to treat a bone bruise, said: "I think it's tough when you come out and they don't really have a crowd.
 You've got to bring your own energy and sometimes that's hard."

 (The announced attendance was 16,233.
 It's not the first fudged number to come out of Washington.)

 But the Knicks have to keep going.
-They have a game at Minnesota tonight.
+They have a game at Minnesota Sunday night.

 The Knicks fell behind by 18 early in the second quarter and switched to the zone because, as D'Antoni said, "They scored 36 on us in the first quarter and we couldn't stop them."

 The Knicks rallied to tie it at 50 by scoring the first six points of the second half.
-They had a chance to take their first lead since it was 9-7 when Gallinari missed a 20-foot jumper.
+They had a chance to take their first lead since it was 9-7, but Danilo Gallinari missed a 20-foot jumper.